harmonicalchemy/modular-emacs/README.md

 The history of **Harmonic Alchemy Modular Emacs** is _"a confusing journey through many little twisty passages, all alike..."_ [Everything is documented here now](./Docs/ModE-History.md)...
 Read it at your leasure...
 It provides some perspective, insight, and purpose behind how and why things are done here in the present time...

 The present is a continuum...
-Therefore this history document will also be updated over time, to record _"our new enlightened adventure through many interesting little twisty passages, all different!"_
+Therefore the above linked history document will also be updated over time, to record _"our new enlightened adventure through many interesting little twisty passages, all different!"_ When the **Current Status** section gets too long, older date entries will be moved into the above History document _(it's getting too long already lol)_...
+This README.md would get too lengthy otherwise...

 ## Try Harmonic Alchemy Modular Emacs: